YuLiumt/ZettelKasten/Notebook/Eﬀective-one-body.md

 In the EOB formalism, higher-order PN correction is included by re-summation techniques and calibrated by comparing the model waveforms with those derived by numerical-relativity simulations of [[Binary Black Hole]].

+These analytic techniques are useful for quickly computing waveform templates to matched filtering searches in GW detector data analysis.

+The role of Numerical Relativity (NR) in this regime is mainly to test and help improve the properties of these analytic techniques.
+However, one has to keep in mind that such comparison and improvement would need the use of NR data extrapolated at infinite resolutions or at a resolution where discretization errors are negligible.

 ## Model

 The template strongly depends on the specific theoretical model of GW source.